mrDevIll/j2j-email/README.md

 * [Installation](#Installation)

 ## Introduction
-J2J-email is a Rest web API tha emulated phpmail function but accepts requests in JSON format and delivers the emails containing the user inputs through an nodejs/express server.
+J2J-email is a Rest web API that emulated phpmail function but accepts requests in JSON format and delivers the emails containing the user inputs through an nodejs/express server.

 ## Usage